 Council employees have the same rights to stand for election as any other elector.
 In pursuing candidacy, it is possible that conflicts of interest may arise, or workflows may be affected.
-It is important that officers talk to their Group Manager or Director when putting in a nomination to stand for office.
-They may be required to take leave, and if successfully elected to Council, they will need to resign.
-This does not apply to community boards or local boards.
+It is important that officers talk to their Group Manager if they put in a nomination to stand for office.
+They may be required to take leave, and if successful, they will need to resign (Note: Does not apply to community boards or local boards).